BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </p>

 <p>
-After meeting, we walked to Kurt Gödel's house, which is right nearby.
-Einstein's house is nearby, too.
+After meeting, my dad and I walked to Kurt Gödel's house, which is right nearby.
+Einstein's house is nearby too.
-My dad and I visited the Institute for Advanced study, too, and walked along the trails in the Institute Woods, which are open to the public.
+My dad and I also visited the Institute for Advanced study.
+We walked along the trails in the Institute Woods, which are open to the public.
-There's a walking tour of Princeton called "From Genius to Genius", that stops at the homes of famous people who used to live in Princeton, including Einstein, von Neumann, Gödel, and Thomas Mann²¹.
+There's a walking tour of Princeton called "From Genius to Genius".²¹ The tour stops at the homes of famous people who used to live in Princeton, including Einstein, von Neumann, Gödel, and Thomas Mann²¹.
 You can check it out here: <a href="https://sites.math.rutgers.edu/~zeilberg/GeniusRoute.html" target="_blank">link</a>.
 </p>

 <hr/>